 Redis

-It’s tempting to think of Redis () as just a server-version of a key/value store since that’s what it looks like on the surface with it’s most basic commands, GET and SET and it’s basic data type being a binary safe string (so you can store virtually any type of data in the key or value components).
+Redis is an open source, BSD licensed, advanced key-value store (http://redis.io/).
+It’s tempting to think of Redis as just a server version of a key/value store since that’s what it looks like on the surface.
+Its most basic commands are GET and SET, and its basic data type is a binary safe string (so you can store virtually any type of data in the key or value components).
 What Redis really is, however, is more of an in-memory data structure server that is also persisted on disk (that also has many other useful features).
 The in-RAM requirement should not be glossed over lightly since every data structure and element must fit into RAM for Redis to work.
-This constraint should help prevent you from trying to shoehorn large relational or hierarchical structures into Redis (since that’s definitely not what it’s designed for).
+This constraint should help prevent you from trying to shoehorn large relational or hierarchical structures into Redis, since that’s definitely not what it’s designed for.

-Redis operates as a data structure server by providing a framework of operations for four fundamental data storage types: lists, hashes, sets and sorted sets.
+Redis operates as a data structure server by providing a framework of operations for four fundamental data storage types: lists, hashes, sets, and sorted sets.

-Lists store single binary safe strings that are either pushed on to the front (LPUSH) or back (RPUSH) of the list.
+Lists store single binary safe strings that are pushed on to the front (LPUSH) or back (RPUSH) of the list.
 Lists make superb message queue structures and excel at keeping the “last n” number of items available.

 Hashes expand the key/value NoSQL model by providing a way to identify and manipulate fields within the value component in a very space-efficient manner.
-We can replicate the geolocation Berkeley DB geolocation example quite easily with Redis hashes straight from the Redis command line interface:
+You could replicate the geolocation Berkeley DB geolocation example quite easily with Redis hashes, straight from the Redis command line interface:

 redis> HMSET ip:24.62.253.107 lon 43.2555 lat -70.8829 zip 03878